vtrlx/LuaGObject/README.md

 ### 0.10.2 (2025-09-22)

-- Adds the `extra_css_classes` attribute to `Gtk.Widget` and all subclasses, allowing extra CSS classes to be added at construct-time without overwriting CSS classes added by a class' implementation.
+- Adds the `extra_css_classes` attribute to `Gtk.Widget` and all subclasses, allowing extra CSS classes to be added at construct-time without overwriting CSS classes added by a class' implementation
-- Fixes an issue preventing LuaGObject from working with GLib version 2.86 and later.
+- Fixes an issue preventing LuaGObject from working with GLib version 2.86 and later

 ### 0.10.1 (2025-09-04)